 Digital signature for employment contracts: Legal requirements

 In general, employment contracts are not subject to the written form requirement.
-However, there is a written verification requirement for essential contractual conditions.
-Since the amendment to the German “Act on Proof of the Existence of an Employment Relationship” (Nachweisgesetz), employers must provide employees with additional information in writing.
-Depending on the type of information, this must be done on the first working day, after seven days, or within one month.
+However, there is an obligation to provide written proof of essential contractual conditions.
+Since the amendment to the Act on the Provision of Evidence (NachwG), employers must provide employees with additional information in writing.
+Depending on the type of information, this must be done on the first working day, after seven days or within one month.
 Electronic forms are not permitted.
 Therefore, if the employment contract is signed digitally, an additional document signed in writing must be submitted subsequently.

-• Fixed-term employment contract: The QES is mandatory here.
+– Fixed-term employment contract: The QES is mandatory here.
 Make sure that it is implemented correctly (both technically and legally), as an incorrectly signed fixed-term contract can be regarded as permanent.

-Requirements according to the type of document
+Specifications by type of document

 Legislation also stipulates that employers must ensure that electronic signatures are understandable for employees and that the technology is implemented correctly.